dfkotz/metahashcheck/README.md

 ## automation

 Here is a piece of a script I run every day.
-It sends me email only if `metacheck` exits non-zero, i.e., found some trouble.
+It automatically (and silently) adds new photos, but verifies the metadata for all photos.
+(It does not verify the hash of all photos, which would take hours.)
+It sends me email if `metacheck` or `hashcheck` exit non-zero, i.e., found some trouble.
 This could be adapted for use with cron.

 ```
 # check each photo collection for integrity